gensx-inc/gensx/website/home/_posts/wheres_the_graph.md

 It's right there.
 A tree is just a particular kind of graph—one where each node has exactly one parent.
 And that constraint buys us immense clarity without sacrificing power.

-## When trees aren't enough, use JavaScript
+## When trees aren't enough, use Javascript

 Trees work beautifully for most linear workflows.
 But what about loops, conditionals, and cycles?
 Those places where traditional graphs flex their muscles?

 Here's where GenSX's approach really shines.
-Instead of inventing some custom DSL for these patterns, we use... wait for it... regular JavaScript!
+Instead of inventing some custom DSL for these patterns, we use... wait for it... regular Javascript!

 Need to implement an agent that loops until a condition is met?
 Easy: